CleverRaven/Cataclysm-DDA/doc/SOUNDPACKS.md

 * `title`
 This id is assigned with the lowest priority value.
 It will be played only when all other playlists are inactive.

- If a sound effect is played with a variant that does not exist in the json files, but a variant "default" exists, then the "default" variant is played instead.
-The file name of the sound effect is relative to the soundpack directory, so if the file name is set to "sfx.wav" and your soundpack is in `data/sound/mypack`, the file must be placed at `data/sound/mypack/sfx.wav`.

 ## JSON Format Sound Effects List